medavox/tuki-nuwa.old/text/for-public/Phonology.md

 Orthography
 =========

-Or, How Toki Nawa is Spelled And Spoken
+Or, How Toki Nawa is Spelled
 ---------

 The entire alphabet of Toki Nawa is: